gjohnsx/Azuki-Sales-Bot/README.md

 It currently supports sales on OpenSea, LooksRare, and Gem.xyz.

-I run it on AWS Lambda, so the function that sends Tweets is called lambda_handler.
+I run it on AWS Lambda using a 5 minute trigger, so the function that sends Tweets is called lambda_handler.

 If you want to use it for other contracts, you'll need to change the contracts in lambda_handler and the metadata image link in get_img_url_gem_sweep.